by Gordon Nary

 Eduardo: Film production in Peru is very scarce.
 Approximately 40 movies are produced yearly.
 Of 40 movies produced, approx. 20 are allowed, based on the taste of the movie theater owner, to enter his/her renting movie theater's circuit.

 Eduardo: The evil ideology called Nazism is a root that hasn´t been eradicated from society.
-In many countries, from to time to time, rebounds of injustice appear and Peru is no exception.
+In many countries, from time to time, rebounds of injustice appear and Peru is no exception.
 Writing a story about the terrible psychological oppression, racial injustice, and linking it to triggering problems of addictions such as alcoholism, was the leitmotif that attracted me to write the screenplay.

 Gordon: How long did it take for you to make the Enmienda Estructural and when was it released?